biandratti/huginn-net/README.md

 - Fingerprinting for research: Understanding patterns in network traffic and improving security posture.
 About passivetcp-rs

-This Rust implementation of passive TCP fingerprinting is still in its experimental phase, and while it builds upon the established ideas of p0f, it is not yet feature-complete.
-The library currently provides basic functionality, but we plan to expand its capabilities as the project matures.
+This Rust implementation of passive TCP fingerprinting builds on the proven concepts of p0f, delivering a modern, type-safe, and maintainable codebase.
+While the library already offers robust core functionality, we are actively working to expand its features and capabilities as the project evolves.
+Our goal is to provide a powerful, extensible, and production-ready toolkit for passive network analysis in the Rust ecosystem.

 ### Example
 ```